KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 *Internal tweaks
 *Added localCorrectThrust, in the ModuleEngineConfigs module.
 Set to false if MFS should not alter thrust due to Isp change (like for jets).
 *Added useConfigAsTitle.
 Will change part title to config name when setting configuration, if true.
-*Added new resources: UDMH (same as monopropellant but set to STACK_PRIORITY_SEARCH not ALL_VESSEL), Hydrazine, Aerozine, and Methane.
+*Added new resources: UDMH (same as monopropellant but set to STACK_PRIORITY_SEARCH not ALL_VESSEL), Hydrazine, Aerozine50, and Methane.

 v3 === \/
 *Finally put back stock masses and thrusts (well, in 99.9% of cases) for all engines.
 Some had to be tweaked ever-so-slightly as they were balance-breakers.